His Majesty, the Scarecrow of Oz: Plot

-The party encounters the Wizard (J. Charles Haydon), who tricks Mombi by letting the group hide in the Red Wagon, pulled by the sawhorse; when Mombi attempts to follow them, the group escape out the back of the wagon.
+The party encounter the Wizard (J. Charles Haydon), who tricks Mombi by letting the group hide in the Red Wagon, pulled by the sawhorse; when Mombi attempts to follow them, the group escape out the back of the wagon.
 The four companions meet the Cowardly Lion, who joins them.
 The Wizard traps Mombi in a container of "Preserved Sandwitches" and paints out the "sand" and the plural, carrying her away in his pocket.
 The Scarecrow, taking a barrage of arrows, tosses Krewl's soldiers over the battlements to deal with the Cowardly Lion, who cannot climb the rope ladder over the city wall.
 With the support of the people, the Scarecrow is easily able to depose King Krewl.
-The Wizard releases Mombi, and compels her to restore Pon to his normal form and unfreeze Gloria’s Heart.
+The Wizard releases Mombi, and compels her to restore Pon to his normal form and unfreeze Gloria's Heart.

 Cast

 Damage history

 The opening reel was lost for many years.
 While it was eventually recovered in the 1990s, it did not contain the opening titles; Dick Martin's titles, designed in the 1960s, continued to be used, which falsely stated that Baum was the director of the film, misspelled Mai Wells' name, and left out Smollett's credit entirely.

+In September 2024 Nate Barlow premiered a restored version of the film at the CharlOz festival in Charlotte, North Carolina, reconstructed from fresh 4K transfers of three partial 35mm prints: two reels of safety positive, three reels of the tinted Moovical print, and two reels of original picture negative, not known to exist until Barlow rediscovered them at the Library of Congress.
+Among other changes, Barlow has recreated the main titles more inline with the style of the Oz Film Manufacturing Company's other films than the Martin titles.

+The newly restored film is now being brought on a roadshow to theaters worldwide (the film played at the Art Theatre in Long Beach, California during Memorial Day Weekend 2025).